DinisCruz/Book_Software_Quality/content/20.Misc-topics/x.ideas-and-to-to.md

   - [ ] ...
 Swiss version of NDAs)
   - [ ] ...
 PM that was managing an retest and demanded that 'no new issues could be found')
   - [ ] ...
 DNS Pinning and streaming music over DNS.
 IP over DNS proxys (that provide internet access to airports)
+  - tell Christopher columbus egg story and 'the pt discovered it'

 ### to review:

   - [ ] Information Security vs Application Security